Ian Curtis: Relationships

 Curtis's widow, Deborah, has claimed that in October 1979, Curtis had an affair with the Belgian Annik Honoré, who had been working at the Belgian embassy in London before becoming a journalist and music promoter.
 They had first met at a gig held in Brussels that month.
 Curtis was consumed with guilt over this affair due to being married and the father of their baby daughter, but at the same time still yearning to be with Honoré.
 On one occasion in 1980, Curtis asked Bernard Sumner to make a decision on his behalf as to whether he should remain with his wife or form a deeper relationship with Honoré; Sumner refused.
 Honoré claimed in a 2010 interview that although she and Curtis had spent extensive periods together, their relationship had been platonic.
 Deborah Curtis has maintained that it was a sexual and romantic affair.
 His bandmates recollected later that Curtis's friendship with Honoré led him to distance himself and become somewhat "lofty" with them.
 This distance prompted occasional pranks at Curtis's and Honoré's expense.
-He became a vegetarian, likely at Honoré's behest since he was known to have consumed meat when not in her presence.
+He became a vegetarian, likely at Honoré's behest since he was known to have still consumed meat when not in her presence.